KeziahF/CP1404Pracs/prac_07/README.md

-# CP1404 Prac7
+# CP1404 Practical 7 - Classes and OOP2

-This repo contains all code for the prac 7 tasks looking at classes adn object oriented programming.
+This repo contains all code for the prac 7 tasks looking at classes and object oriented programming.

 ## Links to important pages